laurielim/REACT21K_REACT_JS/task-04-speed-game/README.md

 # Speed Game

 This React App was created as the 4th task for React.js as part of the Full Stack Web Development Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).
-You can see a [live demo here](https://laurielim-react-speed-game.netlify.app/).
+You can see a [live demo on netlify](https://laurielim-react-speed-game.netlify.app/).

 ## Technologies used